delfineonx/block-codeloader/README.md

 <h3> ✨ Unlimited World Code ✨</br> </h3>
 </div>

-Use second setup configuration method: Change `Configuration.blocks` at runtime, then reboot to evaluate a new batch of blocks.</br>
+Use second setup configuration method: Change `configuration.blocks` at runtime, then reboot to evaluate a new batch of blocks.</br>
 Code block at <code>(0, 2, 5)</code>:
 ```js
 if(!Codeloader.isBlockLocked(thisPos)) {